Old School Bodybuilding Diet

 “We would get brewers yeast, desiccated liver, other food extracts.
 There wasn’t engineered foods,” he says.
 “There were One a Day Vitamins, things like that.
 But that was it.”

 Platz remembers taking up to 75 desiccated liver pills a day.
 Liver is an organ meat, and a potent source of nutrition.
 Three ounces of liver contains 22 g of protein at relatively low fat.
 Liver is also extremely high in vitamin B12 and iron.
-Some of Platz’s fellow bodybuilders downed liver pills by the hundreds.
+Some of Platz’s fellow bodybuilders downed liver pills by the hundreds, but this was normal for the old school bodybuilding diet.

 But make no mistake: Whole food was the game back then.
 And Platz still believes that’s the way to go.